JuliaLang/julia/doc/manual/strings.rst

     julia> s[2]
     ERROR: invalid UTF-8 character index
+     in next at ./utf8.jl:68
-     in getindex at utf8.jl:63
+     in getindex at string.jl:57

     julia> s[3]
     ERROR: invalid UTF-8 character index
+     in next at ./utf8.jl:68
-     in getindex at utf8.jl:63
+     in getindex at string.jl:57

     julia> s[4]
     ' '